 The adoption of facial recognition has increased dramatically over the past few years, fueled by the rapid improvement of this technology.
 While accuracy scores now exceed 95 percent, serious concerns remain about its potential use for mass surveillance and susceptibility to unfair bias.

 Public and private organizations around the world are currently grappling with this challenge and exploring various policy responses.

 To help these organizations tackle this challenge, the World Economic Forum has worked with industry actors, policymakers, civil society representatives and academics to develop a governance framework to ensure safe and trustworthy use of facial recognition technology.

-This project convenes stakeholders from all sectors of society to co-design guidelines for:
+This project convenes various stakeholders from all sectors of society to co-design a framework structured around four steps:

 This framework is then applied to various use cases (e.g. face access, safety and security of public spaces, marketing and customer services, healthcare services) across jurisdictions.

 Co-designing an actionable governance framework in 12 months to ensure the trustworthy and safe use of the technology through a multistakeholder approach and agile governance principles.

 Our method enables Governments to protect citizens from various harms potentially caused by facial recognition technology while supporting beneficial applications.

 Industry actors that comply with our governance framework would demonstrate that they have implemented processes to ensure the responsible use of facial recognition technology.